briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

 ## 517.14   Instant bingo conduct by a veteran's or fraternal organization

 1. _(a)_ A veteran's organization, a fraternal organization, or a sporting organization authorized to conduct a bingo session pursuant to Ohio R.C.
-2915.01 to 2915.12 may conduct instant bingo other than at a bingo session if all of the following apply:
+[2915.01][ORC Section 2915.01] to 2915.12 may conduct instant bingo other than at a bingo session if all of the following apply:

     1. _(1)_ The veteran's organization, fraternal organization or sporting organization limits the sale of instant bingo to twelve hours during any